 What Is a Dirty Pour in Bartending?

 A dirty pour refers to adding a small amount of leftover ingredients from a previous drink into a new one.
-The dirty pour technique is often used to create visually appealing cocktails and to add subtle flavor variations to a drink.
-It can also be used to use up leftover ingredients and reduce waste.
+The dirty pour technique is often used to create visually appealing cocktails and to add subtle flavour variations to a drink.
+It can also be used to use up leftover cocktail ingredients and reduce waste.

 What Is a Dirty Dumping in Bartending?